mugdhak30/mugdhak30.github.io/docs/_pages/research.md

 **Publications**
 =====

 * Mugdha Khedkar, Ambuj Kumar Mondal, and Eric Bodden.
 2024.
 Do Android App Developers Accurately Report Collection of Privacy-Related Data?
-In Proceedings of the 39th IEEE/ACM International Conference on Automated Software Engineering Workshops (ASEW ’24). *(To appear.)*
+In Proceedings of the 39th IEEE/ACM International Conference on Automated Software Engineering Workshops (ASEW ’24). ([Preprint](https://arxiv.org/abs/2409.04167))

 * Mugdha Khedkar, Michael Schlichtig, and Eric Bodden.
 2024.
 Advancing Android Privacy Assessments with Automation.
 In Proceedings of the 39th IEEE/ACM International Conference on Automated Software Engineering Workshops (ASEW ’24). *(To appear.)*